mardix/VoodOrm/ReadMe.md

 ## About Voodoo!

+VoodOrm is a micro-ORM which functions as both a fluent select query API and a CRUD model class.

-VoodOrm is a fluent query builder on top of PDO to query tables in database.
+VoodOrm is built on top of PDO and is well fit for small to mid-sized projects, where the emphasis is on simplicity and rapid development rather than infinite flexibility and features.
-VoodOrm works nicely with table relationships.
-Despite its name, VoodOrm is not an ORM.
+VoodOrm works easily with table relationship.
+And offers api that gets SQL out of your way

 ---